swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 """
 ```

-Parsing a currency string such as `$3,020.85` with regex is also tricky, as it can contain localized and currency symbols.
-This is why Foundation provides industrial-strength parsers for localized strings like these.
+Parsing a currency string such as `$3,020.85` with regex is also tricky, as it can contain localized and currency symbols in addition to accounting conventions.
+This is why Foundation provides industrial-strength parsers for localized strings.

 We propose a `CustomMatchingRegexComponent` protocol which allows types from outside the standard library participate in regex builders and `RegexComponent` algorithms.
 This allows types, such as `Date.ParseStrategy` and `FloatingPointFormatStyle.Currency`, to be used directly within a regex: